PrestaShop/prestashop.github.io/news/_posts/2020-call-for-paper-quick-tour.md

 ## Because it's 2020

-Launched during Spring with a Google Form, the Call for Paper was originally targeted for PrestaShop Day Paris 2020, in June.
-Unfortunately, due to the health crisis, this event has been canceled, like all other events.
-However, many people contributed talk proposals, so, there was many questions left.
-The most obvious one was to know if a french event, "IRL" or virtual, would be organised on second semester.
+Launched during Spring with a Google Form, the Call for Papers was originally targeted for PrestaShop Day Paris 2020, scheduled to take place last June.
+Unfortunately, due to the health crisis, this event was canceled, like all other in-person events.
+However, many people had submitted talk proposals, so, there was many questions left.
+The most obvious one was to know if a French event, "IRL" or virtual, would be organised during the second semester.

 Once it has been dediced to make a virtual event in October, it was possible to think about using the talk proposals.
 And, with the PrestaShop company's Events team, the work started to find a way to include talks from the CFP in the schedule.